hj2choi/personal_archives/blogs/book_reviews/clean_code_10.md

 - <b>SRP (Single Responsibility Principle)</b>: There should never be more than one reason for a class to change.
 - <b>OCP (Open Closed Principle)</b>: Software entities should be open for extension, but closed for modification.
 - LSP (Liskov Substitution Principle): objects of a superclass should be replaceable with objects of its subclasses.
-- <b>ISP (Interface Segregation Principle)</b>: Clients should not be forced to depend upon interfaces that they do not use.
+- ISP (Interface Segregation Principle): Clients should not be forced to depend upon interfaces that they do not use.
 - DIP (Dependency Inversion Principle): Depend upon abstractions, not concretions

 ## 클래스 체계